ldgallery/ldgallery/viewer/ldgallery-viewer.7.md

   Possible values are "title_asc", "date_asc", "date_desc".
   Defaults to "date_asc".
   Titles are sorted using a human-friendly _natural sort order_ which treats multi-digit numbers atomically.
-  The item path is used as a tiebreaker for all the defined orders.
+  The item path is used as a tie-breaker for all the defined orders.

 <!-- https://github.com/pacien/ldgallery/issues/27
 initialSearchQuery